aymyo/aymyo/README.md

 🧭 Developing [Antigram](https://github.com/aymyo/antigram-extension).

+🌱 Interested in sustainable web design and using technology for social change

-🌱 Learning Next.js and Typescript.
+📝 Learning Next.js and Typescript.

 <!--
 **aymyo/aymyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.